-The aim is for the Neighbourhood Plan to be focused and concise and to concentrate on those issues that can be influenced by town and country planning legislation.
-Other broader issues or those that aren't controlled through planning legislation will be part of a broader Action Plan linked with the existing Parish Plan.
+The aim was for the Neighbourhood Plan to be focussed and concise and to concentrate on those issues that could be influenced by town and country planning legislation.
+Other broader issues or those that are not controlled through planning legislation will be part of a broader 'Action Plan' linked to the existing Parish Plan.

 Building on these five main headings and the responses from the drop-in sessions, a questionnaire was drafted demonstrating how these themes could be translated into planning policies and asking whether people agreed or disagreed with the suggested draft policies.
-Around 500 questionnaires were circulated to all known businesses and households in the parish and around 230 responses were received.
+Around 600 questionnaires were circulated to all known businesses and households in the Parish and around 230 responses were received.
 In parallel, work was undertaken to refine the vision and objectives from the 2009 Parish Plan as well as the Parish Council's 'Planning Principles' developed and articulated over the previous 12 months in response to a number of significant planning applications in the Parish.

-Following the pre-submission (Regulation 14) consultation earlier this year, 41 representations in total were received including those from Telford & Wrekin Council, the Environment Agency, Natural England, Historic England, Gladman Developments; and individuals, households, and organisations in Edgmond Parish.
+Following the pre-submission (Regulation 14) consultation, 41 representations in total were received including those from Telford & Wrekin Council, the Environment Agency, Natural England, Historic England, Gladman Developments as well as individuals, households, and organisations in Edgmond Parish.

-The Regulation 15 Consultation Statement summarises all statutory and non-statutory consultation undertaken with the community and other relevant statutory bodies and stakeholders on the presubmission draft Plan.
+The Regulation 15 Consultation Statement summarises all statutory and non-statutory consultation undertaken with the community and other relevant statutory bodies and stakeholders on the presubmission Draft Plan.
 In particular, it describes how concerns have been addressed and what changes have been made to the Plan as a result of the consultation.

-Many of the responses received at the regulation 14 stage were concerned with the draft Plan's approach to Edgmond's rural character and context.
+Many of the responses received at the Regulation 14 stage were concerned with the Draft Plan's approach to Edgmond's rural character and context.
 Consequently a decision was taken by the Neighbourhood Plan Steering Group to commission additional technical evidence base work.
 This focussed on landscape character assessment to address these concerns and strengthen the Neighbourhood Plan approach.
 This is listed in the evidence base as the 'Edgmond Neighbourhood Plan Landscape Character Assessment'.